The Ultimate In Birding Tours

 Time and weather conditions permitting, we also plan to climb effortlessly to the top of Fansipan Mountain by cable car.
 This relatively new cable car has been awarded Guinness certification for being the world’s longest three-wire cable car (6292m long) and also having the biggest altitudinal difference between the starting and the ending point (1410m).

-In the summit area of the mountain, we may well see Chestnut-headed Tesia, Black-faced Warbler, Whiskered Yuhina, the near-endemic fooksi form of the Scaly Laughingthrush, Black-faced and Red-winged Laughingthrushes, the endemic valentinae form of the White-browed Fulvetta (a potential split as Tonkin Fulvetta), White-browed Bush Robin and, if we are lucky, Slender-billed Scimitar Babbler and Bar-winged Wren-Babbler.
+In the summit area of the mountain, we may well see the endemic valentinae form of the White-browed Fulvetta (a likely split as Tonkin Fulvetta) as well as Chestnut-headed Tesia, Black-faced Warbler, Whiskered Yuhina, the near-endemic fooksi form of the Scaly Laughingthrush, Black-faced and Red-winged Laughingthrushes, White-browed Bush Robin and, if we are lucky, Slender-billed Scimitar Babbler and Bar-winged Wren-Babbler.

 Fansipan: Day 4 After a final morning in the northwest we will have the chance to wash and change at our hotel before we drive to Hanoi airport, where our tour ends in the afternoon.